Generation Z in the United States: Financial security

+Though baby boomers have accumulated more wealth than later generations, Millennials and Generation X are accumulating wealth at comparable rates to baby boomers.

 Generation Z is much more likely to turn to their parents for financial advice than Millennials.
-Unlike their predecessors, members of Generation Z are more cautious of developing financial debt and many are already saving for retirement.
-Their money-saving habits are reminiscent of those who came of age during the Great Depression.
-In 2019, credit cards became the most common form of debt for Generation Z, overtaking auto loans.
-The financial industry expects continued growth in credit activity by Generation Z, whose rate of credit delinquency is comparable to those of the Millennials and Generation X. According to a 2019 report from the financial firm Northwestern Mutual, student loans were the top source of debt for Generation Z, at 25%, as opposed to mortgages for the Baby Boomers (28%) and Generation X (30%); and credit cards for the Millennials (25%).
+By 2019, credit cards became the most common form of debt for Generation Z, overtaking auto loans.
+The financial industry expects continued growth in credit activity by Generation Z, whose rate of credit delinquency is comparable to those of the Millennials and Generation X.

 While American members of Generation Z are less optimistic about the state of their national economy than Millennials, they hold more positive views about their own economic prospects.
-While the Millennials tend to prefer flexibility, Generation Z is more interested in certainty and stability.
+Whereas the Millennials tend to prefer flexibility, Generation Z is more interested in certainty and stability.
 Whereas 23% of Millennials would leave a job if they thought they were not appreciated, only 15% of Generation Z would do the same, according to a Deloitte survey.
-According to the World Economic Forum (WEF), 77% of Generation Z expects to work harder than previous generations.
+A survey from the World Economic Forum (WEF) found that three quarters of Generation Z expected to work harder than previous generations.
 They also strive to be financially literate.
-While some also aim to achieve financial independence and retire early (the FIRE lifestyle), most will have to compromise between owning a home and early retirement.
+Although some also aim to achieve financial independence and retire early (the FIRE lifestyle), most will have to compromise between owning a home and early retirement.
 As of 2025, Gen-Z women are saving for retirement at a higher rate than men, reversing a historical trend.

 A 2025 report by the Bank of America noted that among members of Generation Z already employed, wage growth has been higher than in previous cohorts, especially among those with higher education.
-The bank also indicated that as a group, Generation Z would benefit from the enormous wealth accumulated by their parents and grandparents over the next decade or so.
+The bank also indicated that as a group, Generation Z would inherit the enormous wealth accumulated by their parents and grandparents over the next decade or so.